The Ultimate Madrid City Guide for Business Travellers

 Madrid has a variable climate with cool winters and hot summers.
 The city’s summer months are July and August with an average temperature of around 30°C and temperatures have been known to reach up to 40 °C. The coldest months in Madrid are December and January with an average temperature of around 2°C. It’s always a good idea to check the latest weather conditions in the city before you travel, even if the city does see sunshine for an average of more than 320 days of the year.

-Within our portfolio of Madrid serviced apartments, we recommend our Splendom Gran Via Apartments.
-These apartments offer studio, 1 bed and 2 bed options featuring a range of facilities including fully equipped kitchens, free wireless Internet and HD flat screen TVs.
+Within our portfolio of Madrid serviced apartments, we recommend our Splendom Housing Monde Apartments.
+These apartments offer one, two and three bedroom options, all featuring a range of facilities including fully equipped kitchens, free wireless Internet, air conditioning and HD flat screen TVs.